 September has seen new restrictions for bars, a province-wide police blitz aimed at curbing COVID-19 health infractions at restaurants, and, as of earlier this week, an announcement of a 28-day restaurant and bar lockdown.
 The pandemic has devastated an industry already reliant on slim margins, but some in the city remained undeterred.
 Here’s a round-up of the restaurants that opened in Montreal this month.

 Know of a Montreal restaurant that has opened this month?
 Send us a tip at firstname.lastname@example.org.

-Kwizinn is located at 4030 Rue Wellington, and accepts orders for takeout and delivery on its website.
+Kwizinn is located at 4030 Rue Wellington and accepts orders for takeout and delivery on its website.

 SAINT-HENRI — Opened directly across the street from Rasoi (and from some of the same owners), Le Jerk Spot puts forward a unique amalgamation of Indian and Caribbean jerk spices, shwarma cooking techniques, and according to this Time Out Montreal article, a Quebec casse-croûte inspiration.
-The result is jerk chicken, pork, dish and mushroom served in salad, poutine, burger and bowl formats for $15 each.
+The result is jerk chicken, pork, and mushrooms served in salad, poutine, burger and bowl formats for $15 each.
 Asad Ali of family-run Tropical Paradise in Montreal’s Snowdown area is also an owner, rounding out the team that has taken over the space previously occupied by Gracia Afrika.

 212 is located at 212 Notre-Dame West.